nci-hcmi-catalog/portal/docs/CMS_User_Guide.md

 1. Find the correct model in the [model management table]() and click the "Edit" button in the far right column.
 2. Within the Edit Model Page for this model, click on the "Images" tab on to the left of the model details form.
 3. If there are no images for the model yet, you can drag and drop images on the box on the screen or click the browse button to search your computer for the files.
-Once a file is uploaded, it will autosave to the database.

-   > Note: Images will not be visible on the publish portal until the model is published.

 4. If you are finished editing this model, publish it to the public catalog by clicking the "Publish" button above the form on the right.

 #### Deleting Images